sequenceiq/slider/src/site/markdown/building.md

 ## Groovy

-Hoya uses Groovy 2.x as its language for writing tests -for better assertions and easier handling of lists and closures.
+Slider uses Groovy 2.x as its language for writing tests -for better assertions and easier handling of lists and closures.
 Although the first prototype used Groovy on the production source, this was dropped in favor of a Java-only production codebase.